Skip to main content

 Tackling the challenge

-To address these issues, the firm decides to implement a comprehensive resource management software, like Retain.
+To address these issues, the firm decides to implement a comprehensive resource planning and management platform, like Retain.
 This software offers a platform to track employee skills, availability, and current project engagements in real-time.

 How software helps: